Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For different notification channels: Swap slack_channel_create for discord_category_create or teams_channel_create as appropriate.

-Outcome: Every night at 2 AM, this subagent runs Lighthouse audits on every client production site, compares results against established Core Web Vital thresholds, and opens GitHub issues only when a metric crosses the failure line.
+Outcome: Every night at 2 AM, my subagent runs Lighthouse audits on every client production site, compares results against my established Core Web Vital thresholds, and opens GitHub issues only when a metric crosses the failure line.
 No noise, no 200-issue backlog—just actionable alerts when performance actually degrades.

 Time saved: 1.5 hours/week of manual Lighthouse runs, spreadsheet tracking, and false-positive triage.

-The business case: Most teams either don't monitor performance consistently (relying on quarterly audits) or drown in automated alerts that cry wolf.
-The Performance Hawk strikes the balance: silent when healthy, loud when broken.
-It tracks LCP, INP, CLS, TTFB, and total blocking time across your entire client portfolio.
+Why I built this: I used to either skip performance monitoring (relying on quarterly audits) or drown in automated alerts that cried wolf.
+My Performance Hawk strikes the balance: silent when healthy, loud when broken.
+It tracks LCP, INP, CLS, TTFB, and total blocking time across my entire client portfolio.

 Trigger #